stitchdata/docs/_destinations/bigquery/connecting-google-bigquery-to-stitch.md

       4. Next, select the **Storage** option and click **Storage Admin**.
       5. Click **Save.**

-      {% include note.html content="Even if the user has Owner permissions, you must still grant the BigQuery Admin and Storage Admin permissions to the user.
+      {% include note.html type="single-line" content="Even if the user has Owner permissions, you must still grant the BigQuery Admin and Storage Admin permissions to the user.
 Stitch will encounter loading errors otherwise." %}

   - title: "Authenticate with Google"
     anchor: "authenticate-with-google"